Semantic-Org/Semantic-UI/README.md

 * Grids (Layout)
 * Menus

-## UI Views
-UI Views are common ways to display site content.
-Instead of providing a specific interaction, views structure content so that it can be understood more easily.

-Examples of UI views:
-** Comment Feed
-** Activity Feed
-** Product List

 ## UI Modules

-UI modules are UI elements where it's behavior is a fundamental part of its definition.
+UI modules are elements where it's behavior is a fundamental part of its definition.
 UI Modules are dependent on the javascript which carry their definition.
+They also may be more complex, and have a variety of different functions.
+Further abusing the scientific analogy: These can be thought of as "organs".

 Examples of UI modules:
 * Popups
 * Modals
 * Chatrooms
 * Calendar Pickers

+## UI Views
+UI Views are common ways to structure types of content so that it can be understood more easily.
+A view's definition in semantic only describes the content which typically occupies the view.

+For example an activity feed in
+This is a UI

+Examples of UI views:
+** Comment Feed
+** Activity Feed
+** Product List

 ## Usage